 Then Jesus entered the temple and drove out all who were selling and buying in the temple, and he overturned the tables of the money-changers and the seats of those who sold doves.
 He said to them, 'It is written, "My house shall be called a house of prayer"; but you are making it a den of robbers'" (Matthew 21:12-13).

-On another occasion he had gone to the synagogue on the Sabbath and he saw a man with a shriveled hand.
+On another occasion, Jesus had gone to the synagogue on the Sabbath, and he saw a man with a shriveled hand.
 Knowing Jesus's penchant for healing the sick, the Pharisees watched closely to see if he would dare do this on the Sabbath.
 Jesus knew what they were thinking.
 He made the man stand up and asked the crowd gathered there: "Which is lawful on the Sabbath: to do good or to do evil?"

 As we can see, anger—like any other emotion—is not a sin.
 It is how we deal with it that decides that.

 So how do we deal with anger?

-The Virtue: Patience
+The Virtues: Patience & Meekness

 A married couple were once playing cards with each other.
 Luck was against the woman, who became steadily angrier and angrier until finally, forgetting the delicacy of her sex and the affectionate respect she owed her husband, rose and boxed his ear.
 The man was astonished, but rather than box her back, threw the cards into the fire with the declaration that they should never again disrupt their harmony, gathered his wife into his arms, and with a look of infinite tenderness, gave her a kiss.

-The woman was overwhelmed with confusion, and falling to her knees begged him to forgive her.
+The woman was overwhelmed with confusion, and falling to her knees, begged him to forgive her.
 A reconciliation soon followed.
-Had he resented the insult she had offered him and repayed her with equal warmth, it is very likely that much damage would have resulted.
-As it is, love increased.
+Had he resented the insult she had offered him and repaid her with equal warmth, it is very likely that much damage would have resulted.

 Another virtue that goes in parallel with patience is meekness, which this man possessed.
 Some of us believe that meekness is weakness.
-On the contrary meekness is strength that refuses to be exercised in the wrong way.
+On the contrary, meekness is strength that refuses to be exercised in the wrong way.
 Another brief story, this one a little more modern, might help to illustrate this.